Top 10 Reasons To Visit Edinburgh

 The Gallery of Modern Art and Jupiter Artland.
 Pic: Shutterstock

-Anyone wanting the chance to learn something new this summer needs to look no further than the capital city.
+Anyone wanting the chance to soak up some culture needs to look no further than the capital city.
 Edinburgh is a dream for art-lovers with the Scottish Gallery of Modern Art and the Scottish National Gallery.

 On the outskirts of the city you can find the Jupiter Artland, which is a modern sculpture park.
 The gardens, part of Charles Jenck’s work named Cells Of Life, feature a number of landforms embellished with a group of lakes.
 In other words, the perfect backdrop for an avid Instagram user!